sm55555/OS/Linux/package/yum.md

-# how to install speccifci package
+# how to install specifi package

 ### 1. first remove all relative package